-While the University encourages all campus community members to promptly report all crimes and other emergencies directly to the University Police and Public Safety Department at 724-430-4120, or to 911, we also recognize that some may prefer to report to other individuals or University offices.
+While the University encourages all campus community members to promptly report all crimes and other emergencies directly to the University Police and Public Safety Department, or, after 11:00 pm, the Upper Burrell Police at 911, we also recognize that some may prefer to report to other individuals or University offices.
 The Clery Act recognizes certain University officials and offices as "Campus Security Authorities" (CSAs).
 The Act defines these individuals, among other individuals, as "An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings.
 An official is defined as a person who has the authority and the duty to take action or respond to particular issues on behalf of the institution."

-While the University has identified several thousand CSAs , we officially designate the following offices as places where campus community members should report crimes:
+While the University has identified several thousand CSAs, we officially designate the following offices as places where campus community members should report crimes: